Gould understands speculation about possible Chicago return

 “I’ve been there,” he said.
 “I’ve missed game-winning kicks, too.”

-Gould was there, watching from a suite at Soldier Field with his wife and three young sons as Parkey’s 43-yard attempt in the closing seconds of a 16-15 wild-card loss to defending Super Bowl champion Philadelphia hit the left upright and then the crossbar.
-That the ball was touched by the Eagles’ Treyvon Hester was of little consolation.
-And knowing that Gould was in the building but not in uniform made it sting that much more for Chicago.
+Parkey’s miss off the left upright and crossbar in the closing seconds of a 16-15 wild-card loss to Philadelphia at home turned out to be his final attempt as a member of the Bears.
+A person familiar with the situation said Friday that the Bears have decided to release him.
+That figures to fuel more speculation about Gould returning to Chicago.

-With the Bears looking for an upgrade at kicker and their all-time leading scorer scheduled to become a free agent on March 13, the million dollar — or multimillion dollar — question is whether a return to Chicago is imminent.
+He’s scheduled to become a free agent on March 13.
+The Bears need a kicker.
+And the million dollar — or multimillion dollar — question is whether they will bring back their career scoring leader.

-“The McCaskey family (owners) changed my family’s life,” Gould said.
+“The McCaskey family (owners) changed my family’s life,” said Gould, who watched from a suite at Soldier Field with his wife and three young sons as the Bears lost to the Eagles.
 “They gave us a lot of great opportunities in one of the greatest sports cities you’ll ever find.
 I’m thankful that they gave me that opportunity.
 I’ll be forever thankful.
 My kids will be raised Bears fans.
 This is home.”

 Gould spoke Friday at the Chicago Golf Show.
 He is promoting a software system called Eventlify that helps organizers manage all aspects of golf events.